karlo-babic/gamedev/3-Terrain.md

 - To create new terrain:
     - Navigate to the top menu bar: Window > Terrain > Terrain Toolbox.
     - In the "Create New Terrain" tab, click on the "Create" button.
-- Adjust the positioning of the Player and Main Camera GameObjects so they are above the terrain.
-Then, create a cube to serve as a floor for the Player.
+- Create a cube to serve as a spawn platform for the Player (instead of the previous plane), then adjust the positioning of the Player and Main Camera GameObjects so they are above the cube.
-- While the Terrain GameObject is selected in the Inspector, you'll find the "Terrain" component with five tabs: "Create Neighbor Terrains", "Paint Terrain", "Paint Trees", "Paint Details", and "Terrain Settings".
+- While the Terrain GameObject is selected, you'll find (in the Inspector) the "Terrain" component with five tabs: "Create Neighbor Terrains", "Paint Terrain", "Paint Trees", "Paint Details", and "Terrain Settings".
 - In the "Terrain Settings" tab:
     - Set Terrain Width and Length to 200 in the "Mesh Resolution" section.
 - If additional terrain sections are required:
     - Access the "Create Neighbor Terrains" tab.
-    - Click on neighboring regions around the current terrain in the scene.
+    - Click on neighboring regions around the current terrain in the scene (so terrain is all around the player spawn point).
 - Ensure each terrain section is set to the "Ground" layer to enable raycast for crosshair positioning to interact with the terrain.
 - In the "Paint Terrain" tab:
     - Choose "Raise or Lower Terrain" from the drop-down menu.